Who is this guy? He collects traffic lights? Really?

 Appraisals and Appreciation

 I offer detailed appraisals of your traffic signal.
-I've been collecting for more than 20 years and have amassed quite a bit of useful (and sometimes useless) information.
+I've been collecting for roughly 30 years and have amassed quite a bit of useful (and arguably useless) information.
 I just ask for a small donation along with your request.